 One of the best ways to see Yosemite is with a little help from a knowledgeable tour guide.
 You get the best Yosemite information, without someone having to miss out on the beauty because they're driving.
-Tour companies like Discover Yosemite, Yosemite & Beyond and Yosemite Private Tours specialize in making your Yosemite Trip memorable - go to our Tours & Transportation page for more information.
+Guided tour companies and adventure tours specialize in making your Yosemite Trip memorable - go to our Tours & Transportation page for more information.

 Right at the southern entrance to Yosemite is the Mariposa Grove of Giant Sequoias - which is under renovation and closed until the summer of 2017.
-These awe inspiring giants are among the largest living things on our planet and truly a sight to behold.
+These awe inspiring giants are among the largest living things on our planet, and truly a sight to behold.
 It's an easy hike to see some of the most famous Sequoias, such as the Grizzly Giant and the California Tunnel Tree.Trams run during the summer months that will take you on a full tour of Mariposa Grove if you prefer the ride to the walk.

 For some of the most dramatic views of Yosemite, visit Glacier Point.
 As you look across Yosemite Valley from thousands of feet above, you'll gain perspective on more than just the park.

 Tunnel View is one of the most photographed spots of Yosemite.
 Half Dome, El Capitan, Bridalveil Fall, Cathedral Rock and Sentinel Dome are all on display before you.
 Photographers' tip: For the best photos, come back in the afternoon.
 The sun will be at your back, giving you the best lighting for breathtaking shots.

 One of the few year-round waterfalls in Yosemite is Bridalveil Fall.
 While the spring thaw brings this beautiful cascade to its full potential, water flows year round, dropping 62 stories to the floor of Yosemite Valley.
 You can take a short walk to the base of the fall to get an up close look.
 You may want to bring an umbrella, however, as you may get wet.